angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 7. Run `ng lint` again and see the new error Fix the error by adding `type="button"` to the button and run `ng lint` again

 ### Continuous Integration testing
-It usually makes sense to create dedicated `ci` npm script in `package.json` which will execute all the tests when project is built in the CI environment, such a command can look like `"ci": "npm run lint && npm run test &&  npm run build"`...
+It usually makes sense to create dedicated `ci` pnpm script in `package.json` which will execute all the tests when project is built in the CI environment, such a command can look like `"ci": "pnpm run lint && pnpm run test &&  pnpm run build"`...

-**new bundle analyzer by Kevin Kreuzer called HawkEye** by running `npx @angular-experts/hawkeye init`, we're using multi project workspace so we have to provide correct name of the application we've generated previously, once finished, explore the `package.json` file and run the newly added hawkeye npm script (see the exact script name in the file)
+**new bundle analyzer by Kevin Kreuzer called HawkEye** by running `pnpm dlx @angular-experts/hawkeye init`, we're using multi project workspace so we have to provide correct name of the application we've generated previously, once finished, explore the `package.json` file and run the newly added hawkeye pnpm script (see the exact script name in the file)

 ## TODO 9 - Workspace configuration & budgets (unit test for producte `.js` bundle file size)